rich-junwang/rich-junwang.github.io/content/posts/tech/ml/multimodality/vlm/index.md

 ### Qwen2-VL

 Qwen2-VL represents a contemporary architecture of VLM.
 The model architecture is shown below.
 It features several innovations comparing with previous version:
-1. Naive Dynamic Resolution mechanism: The model adapts to varying image resolutions by generating different numbers of visual tokens on-the-fly—moving away from traditional fixed-resolution processing.
+1. Native Dynamic Resolution mechanism: The model adapts to varying image resolutions by generating different numbers of visual tokens on-the-fly—moving away from traditional fixed-resolution processing.
 Qwen2-VL pretrained their own ViT model based on this mechanism.
 2. Multimodal Rotary Position Embedding: Introduces rotary-style positional embeddings capable of jointly encoding positional information across text, images, and video.
 This unified encoding supports seamless fusion of positional cues across modalities
 3. Unified Image & Video Processing Pipeline: The Visual Transformer (ViT) backbone (675M parameters) is structured to process both static images and video frames in a single, coherent paradigm.
 Simplifies multimodal modeling and demonstrates strong performance on both image and video tasks .